 January afternoons were long and dull.
 Once we had built a Lego city in my room, a Lego city in Rhiannon’s room, and a connecting freeway down the hall complete with truck stops, what else was there to do?
 We sprawled out on the carpet and bitched about Town Kids and how they could go to the pool.
 They had bikes that they rode to corner shops to buy ice creams.

 We had no pool.
 Just a dry creekbed choked with mosquitoes.
 We had ice creams, but they were Home Brand Choc-Coated Ice Creams and only distributed for good behaviour.

 “Do you want to nick a Choc-Coated Ice Cream?”

 We sneaked down the hall.
 The Mothership was most definitely asleep.
 Her head rested on her shoulder, mouth open.
 We noted the rise and fall of her stomach, the china rattling softly in the cabinet as she snored.
 The coast was clear.

 We made it into into the kitchen.
 The lid of the freezer gave a tiny groan as we prised it open.
-We carefully rummaged through the great chunks of ice and onions and lamb chops until we found the booty.
+We carefully rummaged through the great chunks of ice and onions until we found the booty.
 We cackled quietly at our genius.

 But just as we were making our escape, delicately tearing the generic wrapping from our frozen treats, The Mothership gave a sudden twitch and opened one eye.